France–India relations: History

+An Indian Christian priest, Saint Severus, settled in Vienne, France, in the 5th century.

+In 1407 CE, Romani people of Indian origin were recorded living in France.

-An Indian Christian priest, Saint Severus settled in Vienne, France in the 5th century.
-In the 17th century François Bernier (1625–1688), a French physician and traveler, became for 12 years the personal physician of the Mughal emperor Aurangzeb.
+In the 17th century, François Bernier (1625–1688), a French physician and traveler, served as the personal physician of the Mughal emperor Aurangzeb for 12 years.

-In the 18th century, France was actively involved in the European colonial powerplay in the Indian Ocean region.

-The French General Dupleix was allied to Murzapha Jung in the Deccan, and Chanda Sahib in the Carnatic Wars, in the conflict against Robert Clive of the East India Company.
-These relationships were beneficial to the French, and French allies gifted areas such as the Alamparai Fort in return for the services provided by the French against the British East India Company.
+During the 18th century, France was actively involved in the European colonial powerplay in the Indian Ocean region.
+French General Dupleix formed alliances with Murzapha Jung in the Deccan and Chanda Sahib in the Carnatic Wars, engaging in conflict against Robert Clive of the East India Company.
+These relationships were beneficial to the French.
+The French allies gifted areas such as the Alamparai Fort in return for the services provided by the French against the British East India Company.

-The French succeeded in the 1746 Battle of Madras, and the French and Indians fought together and vanquished Anwaruddin in 1749, but failed in the Battle of Arcot in 1751 and finally surrendered in 1752.
-The French again had a success at the capture of Fort St David in 1758 under Lally, but were finally defeated at Machilipatnam (1759) and Vandavasi (1760).
+The French experienced both victories and defeats during this period.
+They triumphed in the 1746 Battle of Madras, and alongside the Indian forces, overcame Anwaruddin in 1749.
+However, setbacks occurred with their failure in the Battle of Arcot in 1751, leading to surrender in 1752.
+In 1758, they achieved success with the capture of Fort St David under Lally, but suffered defeats at Machilipatnam (1759) and Vandavasi (1760).

-The French military adventurer and mercenary, Benoît de Boigne, made his name in India under the Marathas, whom he assisted in many battles against the Rajputs.
+Meanwhile, the French military adventurer and mercenary, Benoît de Boigne gained renown in India for his service under the Marathas, whom he assisted in numerous battles against the Rajputs.

-French had lost pre-eminence in India with the Treaty of Paris (1763), although five trading posts were being maintained there, leaving opportunities for disputes and power-play with the British.
-France was successful in supporting the Patriot cause during American War of Independence in 1776, and wished to expel the British from India as well.
+With the Treaty of Paris in 1763, France lost its prominence in India, although it maintained five trading posts, leaving opportunities for disputes and power-play with the British.
+France supported the Patriot cause during the American War of Independence in 1776, and wished to expel the British from India.

-In 1782, Louis XVI sealed an alliance with the Maratha Peshwa Madhav Rao Narayan.
-As a consequence Bussy moved his troops to Ile de France (Mauritius) and later contributed to the French effort in India in 1783.
-Admiral Suffren became the ally of Hyder Ali in the Second Anglo-Mysore War against the British East India Company in 1782–1783, engaging in five battles against the Royal Navy on the coasts of India and Ceylon.
-Between February 1782 until June 1783, Suffren fought the English admiral Sir Edward Hughes, and collaborated with the rulers of Mysore.
+In 1782, Louis XVI sealed an alliance with the Maratha Peshwa Madhav Rao Narayan, prompting Bussy to move his troops to Ile de France (Mauritius) and later contribute to French efforts in India in 1783.
+Admiral Suffren allied with Hyder Ali in the Second Anglo-Mysore War against the British East India Company in 1782–1783, engaging in five battles against the Royal Navy on the coasts of India and Ceylon.
+During this time, Suffren fought the English admiral Sir Edward Hughes and collaborated with the rulers of Mysore.
 An army of 3,000 French soldiers collaborated with Hyder Ali to capture Cuddalore.

-While the British established their authority over the Madras Presidency (covering the modern Indian states of Andhra Pradesh and Tamil Nadu), France retained control of Pondicherry, Karikal, Yanam, and Mahé, as well as maintaining a foothold in Chandannagar, now in West Bengal.
-During the British Raj, many Indian independence activists (Subramania Bharati, Lala Lajpat Rai, Sri Aurobindo) sought refuge in French establishments in India to stay out of reach of the British colonial authorities.
+While the British established authority over the Madras Presidency (covering the modern Indian states of Andhra Pradesh and Tamil Nadu), France retained control of Pondicherry, Karikal, Yanam, and Mahé, as well as maintaining a foothold in Chandannagar, now in West Bengal.
+During the British Raj, several Indian independence activists sought refuge in French establishments in India to evade British colonial authorities, including Subramania Bharati, Lala Lajpat Rai and Sri Aurobindo.